DataBase Management Systems (IS 3845)

 INFSYS 3845 Database Management Systems (3)

 Prerequisites: Please refer the course catalog.
 This course provides an introduction to the design and use of databases in meeting business information needs.
 Topics include database planning, conceptual design, and data administration.
 The concepts are studied with projects involving the use of a current database management system.

 In additions to the course work, students will carry out various projects.
 The two graded projects involve database design and setting up a database and using SQL query facility in an Oracle DBMS environment.
 The use of packages is designed to illustrate the concepts discussed in the text book.
 Due dates for each project will be announced in the class.
 There will be a penalty of up to 100% for late submission, especially after the solution is presented in the class.
-Students are required to work in groups for some project assignments.
+Students are required to work in groups for many assignments.

 The final grade will be based on the weighted average of marks obtained on the basis of evaluation of examinations, assignments, and journals.
-The weights will be assigned as follows:
+Please Canvas for details.